 Fostering mutual aid among civic innovators

-Atlanta History Center, the Arthur M. Blank Family Foundation, and the National Center for Civil and Human Rights spearhead the creation of the locally-based Atlanta Civic Collaboratory.
-It follows the national model developed by Citizens University, a nonprofit organization equipping Americans to be civic catalysts.
+Atlanta History Center and National Center for Civil and Human Rights spearheaded the creation of the locally-based Atlanta Civic Collaboratory (aka, ATL Civic Collab), led by Executive Directors Sheffield Hale and Jill Savitt respectively, and joined by community leader Ayesha Khanna.
+The Collab follows the national model developed by Citizen University, a nonprofit organization equipping Americans to be civic catalysts.

 73